newwikiorder/fandom-modules/src/blocks/README.md

 ## Miscellaneous

 * `--themed` namespaced variables are native Fandom variables that correspond with values set in the Theme Designer.
-We're leveraging here for good defaults.
+We're leveraging them here for good defaults.
 These should not be redefined, but they can be replaced if you don't want to use Theme Designer values.